Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/costly-shopify-mistakes-to-avoid-in-2024.md

 In today’s world, there are plenty of different ways users like to pay online, from buy now pay later to Apple Pay.

-To avoid any potential pitfalls in your checkout, its important to include a range of payment options.
+To avoid any potential pitfalls in your checkout, it's important to include a range of payment options.

-Missing your user’s desired payment option can cause them get frustrated and potentially not checkout at all.
+Missing your user’s desired payment option can cause them to get frustrated and potentially not checkout at all.

 The checkout experience has to be smooth and simple for the best results, and this is one step in the right direction.